dagu-org/dagu/README.md

 ### Conditional Logic

 Sometimes you have parts of a DAG that you only want to run under certain conditions.
-You can use the `precondition` field to add conditional branches to your DAG.
+You can use the `preconditions` field to add conditional branches to your DAG.

 For example, the below task only runs on the first date of each month.